-In the hamlet of Little Ann around 700m of the Pillhill Brook runs through an area called The Water Meadows (you may have heard us refer to this as 'Pennymarsh').
+In the hamlet of Little Ann around 700m of the Pillhill Brook runs through an area called The Water Meadows.
 Despite many years of careful management, the chalk stream has recently seen a decline in its once-healthy brown trout population.
 Keen to support this iconic local species, the landowner decided to call in some expert assistance.

 The Wild Trout Trust led on delivering a solution through Watercress and Winterbournes, in which they and the Wildlife Trust are both partners.
 Site visits revealed that the loss of brown trout was caused by excess sediment on the stream bed - this is a problem for fish as it means shallow water, fewer invertebrates to eat, and insufficient oxygen for egg development.